Scleroderma Patient

 "Very helpful!
 I would recommend to anyone with scleroderma."

-"Be prepared to learn and know you are among others who can help and become friends with."
+"Be prepared to learn and know you are among others who can help and you become friends with."

-"So many medical disciplines related to scleroderma are covered with lots of information with time to ask questions.
+"So many medical disciplines related to scleroderma are covered with lots of information and time to ask questions.
 Meeting other people with scleroderma is so valuable - there are others with the same challenges as you and it feels like a community with lots of support for one another."

 "It was very beneficial to see others going through this.
 It helps knowing you are not alone in dealing with a rare disease and that others have the same fears."